Buttonhole Wheel - Learn This Modern Embroidery Technique

 If you get out of shape, no problem!
 You can use your fingers to push the stitches back into a circular shape.

 When you are drawing Buttonhole Wheels onto your design, it helps to draw the centre point and the spacing of the spokes.
 But you can totally wing it, especially if you have quite a lot of spokes.

 I find that if your wheel has more spokes, it's easier to create a nice round effect.
 Whereas if your wheel has few spokes, it ends up looking quite angular.
 Having said that - don't add too many spokes, or your wheel will get too congested with threads in the middle.

 You can do lots of variations of this technique, to create different effects!
 Here are some ideas:

-Change the size of the circle and the amount of spokes, to vary the density of the overall effect.
+Change the size of the circle and the number of spokes, to vary the density of the overall effect.